Articles

 - Lack of Communication

-Technology is essential to streamline processes and improve efficiency.
-Your HOA management company should offer a user-friendly and comprehensive online portal, such as a mobile app and web portal, to make it easy for the HOA Board and association residents to access important HOA information and pay dues.
+Homeowners have come to expect the same conveniences from their HOA that they get from every other service in their lives: pay online, submit a request from their phone, and check a status without having to call someone.
+That is not a high bar.
+It is just table stakes now.
+Your HOA management company should offer a user-friendly online portal, such as a mobile app and web portal, to make it easy for the HOA Board and association residents to access important HOA information and pay dues.
 It may be time to switch if your current HOA management company isn’t invested in advancing technology.

 - Poor Financial Management & Record-Keeping